Asmaradana

-Asmaradana is a Malaysian television drama series broadcast by Grand Brilliance in 2010.
-It features Tiz Zaqyah, Shaheizy Sam and Iqram Dinzly.
-25 episodes were aired between 9 March and 4 May 2010.
+Asmaradana is a 2010 Malaysian television series starring Tiz Zaqyah, Shaheizy Sam and Iqram Dinzly.
+It aired on TV3 from March 9 to May 4, 2010, every Tuesday to Thursday at 22:30 MST.
+It is also available in YouTube at Drama Sangat Channel.

 Synopsis

 The story tells us about mother of Tengku Farouk (Mustapha Kemal) Rafeah (Wan Maimunah) who do not agree with the preferred Tengku Farouk, young Narimah (Memey) because Narimah is a woman club who has no bloodline.

 Narimah despised by Tengku Farouk mother because she is not the same as the degree of this family.
 Narimah suddenly married to the brother of Tengku Farouk, the Tengku Saiful.

 Rafeah have found Narimah was pregnant and then Narimah with Tengku Saiful had been driven out of the house aka the family removed.

 Misfortune struck Narimah when Tengku Saiful had died, so Narimah live with her daughter, Azizah (Tiz Zaqyah).